ethercreative/utility-belt/README.md

 Assets with the `.svg` extension will return the contents of the SVG in the `svg` field on the asset in GraphQL.

+### Twig Dashboard Widget

+A new dashboard widget that renders the given twig template.

 ## Environment Variables

 ```dotenv